mge-engine/mge/docsrc/manual/core/tracing.rst

 for isolating the problem, and which should be easy to identify.
 A :any:`MGE_XDEBUG` statement may fulfil this purpose.
 Trace messages issued by this statement are prefixed with 'XDEBUG:' and thus are easy to grep for.
-Note released code of MGE does not contain any 'XDEBUG' trace.
+Note that the released code of MGE does not contain any 'XDEBUG' trace.

 .. doxygendefine:: MGE_XDEBUG